 Abstracts for Talks at the TSIL 2021 Day One, September 16th Panel 1 Modular, Transdiagnostic, and Technique-based Approaches Towards a mechanism-based personalized psychotherapy by moving beyond categorial classification systems and psychotherapy orientations Eva-Lotta Brakemeier, University of Greifswald, Germany After first showing that personalization of psychotherapy is indeed beneficial, EL Brakemeier argues for mechanism-based personalization by outlining specific approaches from her lab.
 She concludes by discussing possible ways to overcome categorial classification systems and traditional psychotherapy orientations in order to select the optimal treatment for each patient.
-Title coming soon Tim Dalgleish, University of Cambridge, UK Abstract coming soon An Overview of Research on the Unified Protocols for Transdiagnostic Treatment of Emotional Disorders in Children and Adolescents Jill Ehrenreich-May, University of Miami, USA Instead of being tasked to treat disorders one-by-one, clinicians might utilize a transdiagnostic approach to robustly decrease internalizing symptoms in youth.
-This presentation will introduce attendees to current research on the efficacy, effectiveness and possible limitations of the Unified Protocols for Transdiagnostic Treatment of Emotional Disorders in Children and Adolescents Personalizing psychotherapy at the process level: Going beyond treatments and diagnoses.
+Treatment selection in a transdiagnostic universe: Dark art or science?
+Tim Dalgleish, University of Cambridge, UK The classical challenge for treatment selection within clinical psychology and psychiatry follows a path from assessment, through identification of a primary diagnosis, survey of available evidence-based interventions, and selection of one or more of those interventions as the referral choice for the client.
+Selection (assuming all options are available) has traditionally involved a combination of clinical judgement and client preference.
+More recently the work of TSIL and others has advanced the use of quantified assessments to inform this process.
+Following treatment selection, another more opaque process entails whereby clinicians will tailor and tweak the intervention being administered based on clinical judgement and individual formulation.
+More recent advances in ideographic approaches raise the potential for greater formalisation at this stage also.
+Within the transdiagnostic paradigm, each of these stages is somewhat different.
+Assessment and broader treatment selection are, arguably, more straightforward.
+After that, deciding the selection, order, and intensity of the transdiagnostic treatment elements is perhaps more challenging.
+How can this more challenging stage best be navigated.
+Presently, one might suggest, the 'dark art' of clinical judgement grounded in (often many years of) experience tends to prevail.
+However, this presents barriers to the training and dissemination of transdiagnostic interventions.
+This talk reviews the shift in treatment-selection thinking that might be required by switching to a transdiagnostic paradigm and examines potential solutions to the within-treatment selection issues that arise.
+An Overview of Research on the Unified Protocols for Transdiagnostic Treatment of Emotional Disorders in Children and Adolescents Jill Ehrenreich-May, University of Miami, USA Instead of being tasked to treat disorders one-by-one, clinicians might utilize a transdiagnostic approach to robustly decrease internalizing symptoms in youth.
+This presentation will introduce attendees to current research on the efficacy, effectiveness and possible limitations of the Unified Protocols for Transdiagnostic Treatment of Emotional Disorders in Children and Adolescents.
+Personalizing psychotherapy at the process level: Going beyond treatments and diagnoses.
 Juan Martin Gomez Penedo, University of Zurich, CH In this presentation I'm going to discuss the possibility of personalizing psychotherapy based on individual predictions of process and mechanisms effects.
-As an example, I will present a recently published empirical study, using machine learning to predict problem coping effects on psychotherapy
+As an example, I will present a recently published empirical study, using machine learning to predict problem coping effects on psychotherapy outcome.